THE CENTRE CANNOT HOLD tour

 “A conversation about the tour visual started long before the tour.
 Ben's interest was about the Ocean, a constant state of movement and flux - and Ultramarine Blue.
-I was quite excited working towards all the Ocean’s qualities; the churning sea, vast arena of dramatic weathers and clashing waves, tidal forces and streams, the water surface -permeable and translucent membrane between two worlds-, the deep-sea on the other side, its coldness, darkness and pressure, its liveliness in a bizarre undersea ecosystem.
-Taking it further also: fluidity, being adrift, the absence of static landmarks, disorientation and isolation, a realm of neverending motion.
+I was quite excited working towards all the Ocean's qualities; the churning sea, vast arena of dramatic weathers and clashing waves, the water surface -permeable and translucent membrane between two worlds-, and beyond: the deep-sea, a stark absolute, streaming pressurized darkness, alive in a beautiful bizarre ecosystem.
+Taking it further there are tropes of being adrift, fluidity, disorientation and isolation, a realm of never-ending motion.
 From a more contemporary point of view it is also a conflict zone, a separator between places, its cold symbolic for its dividing role.

-Thinking of the sea surface I started researching for semi-transparent, glossy fabrics – scrims, foils, gauzes – for a stage design segmenting and obfuscating the setting.
+With the sea surface in mind I started researching into semi-transparent, glossy fabrics - scrims, foils, gauzes - for a stage design segmenting and obfuscating the setting.
 Initially heavy blue PVC sheets, known from cooling trucks or factory doors, seemed an interesting possibility.
-Those bear a certain brutality and could mask the stage, turn it into an obfuscated blue landscape with Ben as mysterious blurry figure within.
+Those bear a certain brutality and could mask the stage, turn it blue landscape with Ben as a mysteriously obfuscated figure within.
 Yet, he preferred to stay connected with his audience.

-Eventually I focused on mirror foil for its metallic shine and picked one that is not only reflective, but also permeable for light!
-With it and with smoke as a diffusor the projections become volumetric and beams are broken, they shimmer, while strobe flashes shatter like churning waves; synergizing beautifully with the nervous shivering in Ben’s sound.
+Eventually I focused on mirror foil for its metallic shine and picked one that is not only is reflective, but also permeable for light!
+Adding smoke as a diffusor the projections become volumetric, shimmer, while strobe flashes shatter like churning waves; synergizing beautifully with the nervous shivering in Ben's sound.

 For heavier musical movements there are wind machines to move the foil and dramatically distort the reflections further.
 All stage effects (lights, smoke, wind, reflections) are controlled via custom-written software.
 Like in my other projects before: with the thought in mind to play the room like an instrument, in a visceral, intuitive fashion - truly performing an immersive journey.